About Insight to Healthcare

 View all Close all

-This programme is aimed at Year 12 students in Greater London who are interested in applying to study one of the following healthcare courses in the future:
+This programme is aimed at Year 12 students in Greater London who are interested in studying one of the following healthcare courses in the future:

 The structure of the programme will be as follows:

-• Introduction to the Programme – The introduction session will take place on Wednesday 24 April from 5pm to 7pm.
-During this event you will be introduced to St George’s, getting to meet some of our current students and finding out more about the programme.
+- Programme Launch – The introduction session will take place on Saturday 29 March from 09:30am to 2:30pm.
+During this event you will be introduced to the programme, getting to meet some of our current students and other participants.
+You will also get to find out more about teaching at a university level.
 This session will take place on campus at St George's, University of London.

-• Reflection Session – We will finish the session with a celebration of your achievements, where you will have the opportunity to reflect on the programme.
-In addition, we will explore interviews, including how you can prepare and how to use reflective practice to speak about your experiences and suitability.
-We we will also have a Q&A session with our student ambassadors who have supported you throughout the programme alongside a tour of the campus.
-This session will take place in-person at St Georges, University of London, on Saturday 7 September between 9:30am and 12:30pm.
+- Reflection Session – We will finish the session with a celebration of your achievements, where you will have the opportunity to reflect on the programme.
+In addition, we will explore the application process, with an emphasis on preparing for interviews and how to use reflective practice to speak about your experiences and suitability.
+You will also end the session with a tour of the campus.
+This session will take place in-person at St Georges, University of London, on Saturday 13 September between 9:30am to 2:30pm.

 Throughout the programme, you’ll be working directly with current healthcare students, gaining insight into areas of the application process and finding out more about student life and what its like to study at university.